Siem Reap: Other temples

 A number of significant temples are dotted around Angkor Wat and Angkor Thom within the Angkor Archaeological Park, including Ta Prohm, Preah Khan, Banteay Kdei, Phnom Bakheng, Ta Keo, Ta Som, East Mebon, Pre Rup, and Neak Pean.
 These temples may be visited along the grand circuit or the small circuit routes.
 Other sites are the Roluos group of temples located to the east of Siem Reap.

 The Cambodia Landmine Museum and Relief Center

 The Landmine Museum offers tourists and Cambodians the chance to see (safe) landmines up close, understand how they work, and what they can do to help rid Cambodia and the world of their continuing threat.
 It is approximately 25 km north of Siem Reap (30 minutes by tuk tuk), 7 km south of the Banteay Srey Temple complex in Angkor National Park.
 Some two dozen at-risk Khmer children are educated and live, along with staff, at the Relief Center on the museum property.

+Lotus Silk Farm

+Opened on 2023, Lotus Silk Farm is a sustainable social enterprise dedicated to reviving the ancient art of lotus silk weaving in Cambodia.
+The farm showcases the entire process, from harvesting lotus stems to creating exquisite fabrics.
+Visitors can learn about the eco-friendly production methods, witness skilled artisans at work, and even participate in workshops.